Social Contribution Activities

 The Information-Technology Promotion Agency, Japan (IPA), which was established so that anyone can benefit from the convenience of using IT, engages in a variety of initiatives to strengthen information security, and these initiatives also reach worldwide.

 To reinforce relationships with Asian countries, the IPA promotes reciprocal certifications between the Japan Information-Technology Engineers Examination and related testing systems in each country, while also supporting the implementation of a common examination across Asia.

-The Information Technology Professionals Examination Council’s (ITPEC) Common Examination, based on the Japan Information-Technology Engineers Examination, has been offered in seven Asian countries since 2006: the Philippines, Thailand, Vietnam, Myanmar, Malaysia, Mongolia and Bangladesh.
+The Information Technology Professionals Examination Council’s (ITPEC) Common Examination, based on the Japan Information-Technology Engineers Examination, has been offered in six Asian countries since 2006: the Philippines, Thailand, Vietnam, Myanmar, Mongolia and Bangladesh.
 Among those who pass the ITPEC exam, the best performers are singled out as Asia Top Guns and provided with project management training, and sent to workshops about IT business and R&D at Japanese companies, among other opportunities.
 This effort to introduce Japanese IT companies to talented IT professionals in Asia started in fiscal 2014.

 Participants have commented on the advanced technologies in Japan and being inspired to think about what technologies will be needed in the future.
 Moreover, some participants were surprised by the fact that there are communications facilities underground, because the concept of underground infrastructure does not exist in their own country.